adamwdraper/appular-express-app/README.md

 ## Readiness

 Appular has been used on several large and small web apps and has made life a whole lot easier for both me and my team that's why I'm sharing.

-# Test App

-This is a express app to quickly test ideas.

-## Grunt Commands

-`grunt` - Start dev server and watch for SCSS changes